LinhMuks-DFox/mxscript/Readme.md

 ### Module search path

-Modules are loaded from `demo_program/examples/std` by default.
+Modules are loaded from the top-level `stdlib` directory by default.
 Additional directories can be provided via the `MXSCRIPT_PATH` environment variable or the `-I/--search-path` command-line flag.